Welcome to the podcast of Load Caesars for, what are we, Thursday?

 Yeah.

-It might be worth saying very quickly, like this is a good so there's been a lot of talk, and Starkey is of course mainstream this in the main, Dr. David Starkey, the idea of a great repeal bill.
+So, so there's been a lot of talk, and Starkey has, of course, mainstreamed this in the main, Dr. David Starkey, the idea of a great repeal bill.

-And of course, as you can tell, it's not as if we're reluctant to repeal legislation, it's very important that we do repeal legislation, often in full, often in part.
+And of course, as you can tell, it's not as if we're reluctant to repeal legislation.

-And the equality act is listed there.
+And the Equality Act is listed there.

-My concern here was more that our concern here was more that the equality act might be used, because technically set provisions are made for exceptions to be made if you're dealing with immigration enforcement, you can actually discriminate on the basis of nationality.
+My concern here was more that our concern here was more that the Equality Act might be used, because technically provisions are made for exceptions to be made.

-It it just has to go because it prohibits discrimination on the basis of nationality, which is the point of any kind of border control in the first place.
+It just has to go because it prohibits discrimination on the basis of nationality, which is the point of any kind of border control in the first place.

 Exactly.

-It's the it's the point of having having state and having any kind of border control, so that would have to go.
+It's the point of having a state and having any kind of border control.

-Because one one critique that uh someone who didn't agree with you might come back with and say, well, but a lot of what's in these is actually reasonably good and we should keep them.
+Because one critique that someone who didn't agree with you might come back with and say, well, but a lot of what's in these is actually reasonably good and we should keep them.

-And so if you were just going to charge in like a bull in a Chinese shop and say repeal, repeal, repeal, they would have you on the hook.
+And so if you were just going to charge in like a bull in a Chinese shop and say, repeal, repeal, repeal, they would have you on the hook.

-But actually you've been a lot more surgical than that, which is actually really good.
+But actually, you've been a lot more surgical than that, which is actually really good.

 Try to be.

-Now I don't know what these are.
+Now, I don't know what these are.

-Would you like to Well yeah, there you go.
+Would you like to well, yeah, there you go.

-So if you go I think it's page five of that, because then it gives a neat little summary to people on what these principles are.
+It gives an it gives a neat little summary for to people on what these principles are.

 Page four.

-That is a that that's a key principle of parliamentary sovereignty.
+That's a key principle of parliamentary sovereignty.

-I know you know, I'm not I welcome the move.
+I welcome the move.

 So they should have mentioned that they need to get rid of that little bit of legislation in order to do what they want.

-Uh now explain the issue with that to us.
+Now, explain the issue with that to us.

 I recommend going to the bottom for that.

-So the UN Refugee Convention governs like in short, whereas people are constantly complaining about the the operation of the ECHR and the HRA in uh making it very, very difficult to get rid of people.
+So just like in the conclusion, so the UN Refugee Convention governs, like in short, whereas people are constantly complaining about the operation of the ECHR and the HRA in making it very, very difficult to get rid of people.

-So that's the kind of d distinction.
+So that's the kind of distinction.

-People ideas, machines, just quickly.
+People, ideas, machines, just quickly.

-And then if you go down to keep going down, he he loves to preface his uh blog post with uh fancy fancy keep going, keep going, keep going.
+And then if you go down, keep going down, he loves to preface his blog posts with fancy.

-Oh uh go up.
+Oh, go up.

 Yeah, there you go.

-Uh down going down again.
+Going down again.

-So I went through the boats in great detail in 2020 with both A, the military and B, the best lawyers inside and outside government, and the conclusion was absolutely clear.
+Yeah, so I went through the boats in great detail in 2020 with both A, the military, and B, the best lawyers inside and outside government.

 Operationally stopping the boats is very simple and could be done in days.